Hook Kick

 • Rotate your supporting foot (non-kicking leg) so that the toes point slightly away from your target.
 This pivot is essential for generating the necessary hip rotation.

-• Lift your knee of the kicking leg toward your chest, similar to preparing for a front kick.
+• Lift the knee of the kicking leg toward your chest, similar to preparing for a front kick.

 • Extend your leg outward as if performing a roundhouse kick, but intentionally aim slightly past the target.